-One of the most remarkable results in theoretical physics is provided by Noether's theorem, which establishes a relationship between the symmetries of a given action and the conserved quantities of the system described by the action \cite{noe}.
-This theorem is very important for classifying the general physical characteristics of the quantum field theories \cite{trans}.
-In the electromagnetism there are only positive and negative electrical charges label the different kinds of matter that respond to the electromagnetic field.
-More kinds of charge are required to label particles which respond to the nuclear forces.
-With more kinds of charge, there are many more possibilities for conservation than simply that the sum of all positive and negative charges is constant \cite{covari}.
-This fact can be examined obtaining the equation of continuity starting from the non-abelian Maxwell's equations.
-Taking both the divergence of the Eq. (\ref{me2}) and the time derivation of the Eq. (\ref{me1}), and summing the obtained expressions, this procedure leads to
+One of the most remarkable results in theoretical physics is provided by Noether's theorem which establishes a relationship among symmetries of a given action and conserved quantities of the system described by the action \cite{noe}.
+This theorem is very important for classifying the general physical characteristics of quantum field theories \cite{trans}.
+In the electromagnetism there are only positive and negative electrical charges labeled different kinds of matter that respond to the electromagnetic field.
+Additional sorts of charge are required to label particles which respond to nuclear forces.
+With a variety of charges as presented in the strong interaction, there are many more possibilities for conservation than the one obtained from the sum of all positive and negative electric charges \cite{covari}.
+This fact can be examined by the continuity equation which is obtained from the non-abelian Maxwell's equations.
+Taking the divergence of the Eq. (\ref{me2}) and the time derivation of the Eq. (\ref{me1}), we can obtain the following expression